- Level 3

 - Acquire practical techniques for using restraints responsibly, ensuring the safety of both individuals and caregivers.

-By achieving these learning outcomes, attendees will enhance their knowledge and skills in managing challenging behaviors and applying restraints safely and ethically.
+By achieving these learning outcomes, attendees will enhance their knowledge and skills in managing challenging behaviours and applying restraints safely and ethically.

 This includes but is not limited to:

-- Caregivers in healthcare facilities, such as hospitals, nursing homes, and assisted living centers.
+- Caregivers in healthcare facilities, such as hospitals, nursing homes, and assisted living centres.

 - Support workers in residential or community care settings.